Tathy/Interface_microRTS/README.md

 * (Windows and Mac) Double-click the jar's file called MicroRTSinterface.jar.

 * (Linux) Open terminal in the source folder, and type "java -jar MicroRTSinterface.jar"

+The project needs JSE or JDK 1.8 to perform correctly.